splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

 .. _aws-troubleshooting:

 ************************************
-Troubleshoot your AWS connection
+Troubleshoot your AWS integration
 ************************************

 .. meta::
-   :description: Resolve AWS policy and permissions conflicts in Splunk Observability Cloud.
+   :description: Resolve AWS policy, permission conflicts, and other issues in Splunk Observability Cloud.

 If you experience difficulties when connecting Splunk Observability Cloud to your Amazon Web Services (AWS) account or using the platform, read on to troubleshoot common issues.
 See :ref:`aws-ts-metric-streams` for issues specific to Metric Streams.